 The only thing to keep in mind while travelling in Albania is common sense.
 Don’t leave your bags unattended, make sure to lock up your valuables (most hostels have lockers) and don’t go out drinking without being sure that you can get home safe.

 I absolutely adore Albania.
-In over 4 years of travel, travelling in Albania has been one of my most special travel experiences to date.
+In over 4 years of travel, travelling in Albania has been one of my most special travel experiences to date, hence making this huge Albania travel guide!

 It may be frustrating at times, and things may rarely run on schedule, but if you can get past that then you will be majorly rewarded.
 Albania is an absolutely stunning country with mountains, lakes, waterfalls and beaches, and it is home to the most friendly and hospitable people that I have ever encountered.